-• Implement zero tolerance for forced recruitment of children by the government through the Implementation of the National Action Plan to prevent the recruitment and use of children in armed forces and groups.
-Somalia ratified the Convention on the Rights of the Child (CRC or UNCRC).

-- The government (FGS and Jubaland state) to enhance rule of law, security, and protection of civilians from Al-Shabaab threats and violence especially in hard-to-reach areas as family members fears for their lives, hence offering children for enrollment. - Lack of documentation makes it difficult to differentiate between children and adults the government to ensure the national registrations of citizens including birth certificates for children. - Jubaland ministry of women, family affairs and human rights to establish and lead a state level task force to enhance collaboration between civil and military actors and promotion of children's rights including preventing the recruitment of children into the armed forces and groups.
+- Implement zero tolerance for forced recruitment of children by the government through the Implementation of the National Action Plan to prevent the recruitment and use of children in armed forces and groups.
+Strengthen adherence and implementation of the CRC ratified by Somalia in 2015. - The government (FGS and Jubaland state) to enhance rule of law, security, and protection of civilians from Al-Shabaab threats and violence especially in hard-to-reach areas as family members fear for their lives, hence offering children for recruitment. - Lack of documentation has far-reaching consequences such as difficulty in differentiation between children and adults.
+Therefore, the government to ensure the national registration of citizens including birth certificates for children. - Jubaland ministry of women, family affairs and human rights to establish and lead a state level task force to enhance collaboration between civil and military actors and promotion of children's rights including preventing the recruitment of children into the armed forces and groups.